Does Weak-to-strong Generalization Happen under Spurious Correlations?: A Theory of W2S under Spurious Correlation

 (ii) W2S fine-tuning of $f_S(\cdot) = \varphi_S(\cdot)^\top \thetab_S$ on $\Scal_x$ labeled by $f_T$ via ridgeless regression:

+Following \cite{burns2024weak}, in this W2S fine-tuning pipeline, we assume the weak teacher after SFT is fixed and not trainable, accessible in the W2S fine-tuning stage only through inference.
+Moreover, the labeled training set, $\wt\Scal$, is only accessible in the first, SFT stage to the weak teacher, whereas the unlabeled set $\Scal_x$ is only accessible in the second, W2S fine-tuning stage to the strong student.

 \begin{remark}[Why ridgeless regression provides sufficient regularization?]
-We note that under \Cref{asm:weak_strong_rep} where both $\varphi_T$ and $\varphi_S$ are constrained in low-dimensional subspaces, $\range(\Ub_T)$ and $\range(\Ub_S)$, ridgeless regression provides sufficient (and asymptotically optimal) regularization to avoid overfitting~\citep{wu2020optimal,hastie2022surprises}, which is essential for W2S generalization~\citep{burns2024weak}.
-When $\varphi_T$ and $\varphi_S$ concentrates in a low-dimensional subspace with a tail evenly distributed in the orthogonal complement, explicit regularization~\citep{moniri2025mechanisms,dong2025discrepancies} or early stopping~\citep{burns2024weak,medvedev2025weak} becomes necessary to prevent the student from overfitting to noisy teacher labels.
+We note that under \Cref{asm:weak_strong_rep} where both $\varphi_T(\xb)$ and $\varphi_S(\xb)$ are constrained in low-dimensional subspaces, $\range(\Ub_T)$ and $\range(\Ub_S)$, ridgeless regression provides nearly optimal regularization to avoid overfitting~\citep{wu2020optimal,hastie2022surprises}, which is essential for W2S generalization~\citep{burns2024weak}.
+When $\varphi_T(\xb)$ and $\varphi_S(\xb)$ are concentrated (in contrast to contrained) in low-dimensional subspaces with tails evenly distributed in the orthogonal complement, explicit regularization~\citep{moniri2025mechanisms,dong2025discrepancies} or early stopping~\citep{burns2024weak,medvedev2025weak} becomes necessary to prevent the student from overfitting to noisy teacher labels.
 Nevertheless, analogous to \cite{dong2025discrepancies}, extending our ridgeless analysis to ridge regression does not alter our key insights on spurious correlations.
 Therefore, we focus on the ridgeless setting for clarity of exposition. \end{remark}

 The generalization performance is evaluated over a test distribution $\Dcal(\eta_t)$ for some $\eta_t \in [0,1]$: with the test risk $\Rcal_{\eta_t}(f) := \E_{(\xb, y) \sim \Dcal_{\xb, y}(\eta_t)}[(f(\xb) - y)^2]$, we consider the excess risk